mohamedfarid1993/Shopping-List/README.md

 ## Important Notes

-For data persistence, the app uses Swift Data framework.
+- For data persistence, the app uses Swift Data framework.
 However, to comply with the task requirements, the Swift Data implementation has been placed on a separate branch named "swift-data".
 Please review this branch for the Swift Data integration.
 The main branch contains the solution that adheres to the specified requirements.
+- I tried to simplify the solution as much as possible to be easy for review specially with SwiftData solution.

 ## Features